spectrocloud/librarium/docs/docs-content/integrations/k3s.md

 ### Parameters

-Since you can deploy both Palette Virtual Clusters and Edge clusters using K3s, you have different configuration options depending on the type of cluster
+Since you can deploy both Palette Virtual Clusters and Edge clusters using K3s, you have different configuration options depending on the type of cluster.

 #### Edge Cluster

-The following is a list of notable parameters when you deploy an Edge cluster using K3s:
+The following is a list of important parameters when you deploy an Edge cluster using K3s:

 |**Parameter**|**Description** |
 |-------------|----------------|